Compactness in normed spaces: a unified approach through semi-norms: Introduction

 \section{Introduction}

-Compactness is one of the most basic and at the same time most fundamental mathematical notions.
+Compactness is one of the most fundamental mathematical notions.
 Because of that, after more than a century from its formal introduction, it still attracts great interest of researchers.
 Compactness is so widespread that it seems nigh to impossible to even briefly mention all the theories where it plays a crucial role.
 Therefore, let us only draw the readers' attention to a few examples, which may be particularly interesting from an analyst point of view.

 It is well-known that in infinite dimensional Banach spaces the Peano theorem on the existence of solutions of ordinary differential equations does not hold.
 It is even not so difficult to provide examples of differential equations with continuous right-hand sides which do not admit a local solution of the Cauchy problem.
 However, the situation changes completely (and local solutions to infinite-dimensional ODEs do exist), if besides the continuity assumption some `compactness conditions' on the right-hand side of the equation are added.
 Usually those conditions are expressed in terms of Kuratowski or Hausdorff measures of non-compactness and allow to prove the compactness of the set of approximate solutions to the given problem.
 (For more information on this topic see~\cite{BBK}*{Section~1.2}.)
 The same (general) phenomenon can be seen when we look at the Brouwer and Schauder (or some of its generalizations like Darbo or Sadovskii) fixed point theorems, where the latter result simply cannot hold without any compactness assumptions.
 (More details on compactness and fixed point theorems can be found in~\cite{BBK}*{Section~2.2}.)
 Of course one should not forget about the role of compactness in its various forms and shapes in functional analysis.
 Compact linear operators and their spectral properties, Montel spaces, that is, topological vector spaces with the Heine--Borel property (among which the spaces of holomorphic functions or smooth functions on open subsets are especially interesting), or compact embeddings of Sobolev-type spaces and Poincar\'e inequalities are just a few topics worth mentioning here.